ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This is the forwarded reply from the contacted peer to the contacting peer.
+This reply is forwarded from the requesting peer's finder to the requesting peer.

 ### Outputs

   * Same information as Peer Location Find Reply (E)
-  * One less route popped off the stack as stack is reversed

 ### Security Considerations